akardapolov/dimension-db/README.md

   - **Direct** - inserting data into a local database using an intermediate Java table-type data structure.
   - **JDBC** — insert data into a local database using data received from an external data source via JDBC, which allows integration with other systems that can work with JDBC.
   - **JDBC Batch** — batch loading into a local database using data received from an external data source via JDBC, minimizing the number of transactions for large-scale insertion.
-  - **CSV Batch** — batch loading from CSV files, for transferring large amounts of data from files to a local database (experimental).

 - **Reading data**.
 The process of extracting data from **Dimension DB** uses APIs, each of which is optimized for the corresponding types of queries: